-Scotland Space launch sites24th Mar 2020
+Scotland’s Space Launch Sites24th Mar 2020

 its space launch industry at all.
-The only space program, Black Arrow, was cancelled back in the 1970s.
+The only space program, Black Arrow, was canceled back in the 1970s.

 Some of these sites are to be located in Scotland.
 This country has plenty of elevated open spaces suitable for orbital launches.

-Scotland Space launch site in Sutherland
+Scotland Space Launch Site in Sutherland

 Vertical launch site on the Aâ€™Mhoine Peninsula, in Sutherland, has every chance of becoming the first British spaceport.
 The Sutherland spaceport is to be developed from scratch, and the British government has already allocated the necessary starting grants for the project.
 American companies Lockheed Martin and RocketLab, as well as a Danish startup, Orbex Space, are supporting this idea.
 The latter two plan to launch their light vehicles Electron and Prime from this spaceport.

-Scotland Space launch site near Glasgow
+Scottish Space Launch Site near Glasgow

 satellites and conducting microgravity experiments.
 Later, its activities could expand to cover space passenger flights.